 It Can Help You Lose Weight

-Apple cider vinegar has been proven to help people who have diabetes improve blood sugar levels after a meal, and it improves Hemoglobin A1c level, a measure of blood sugar control for the past several months.
-ACV is said to have an antiglycemic effect.
+Apple cider vinegar has been proven to help people who have diabetes improve blood sugar levels after a meal, and it improves Hemoglobin A1c level, a measure of blood sugar control for the past few months.
+Apple Cider Vinegar is said to have an antiglycemic effect.
 Chronically high blood sugar damages tissues and increases the risk of heart disease, stroke, kidney disease, and blindness.
 Have a couple of teaspoons of apple cider vinegar in warm water at mealtimes or use it to make salad dressing to help keep your blood sugar within a healthy range.

 Keep Insulin in Check